 - Take advantage of user-generated content.

-Social media engagement is key to building an effective brand and social presence.
-Social media engagement is a catch-all phrase for the likes, comments, shares, retweets, etc. that allow your followers to show that they’re paying attention to your social media posts.
+Social media engagement is a catch-all phrase for the likes, comments, shares, retweets, etc. that tell you how your social content resonates with your followers.

 - Be human.